Back to Blog

 • Conflict is constructive, not personal

 When people don't feel safe, they self-censor.
-They don't share that crazy idea that might be brilliant.
-They don't flag the early warning sign that could prevent a disaster.
+They don't share the idea that might be brilliant.
+They don't flag the warning sign that could prevent a disaster.
 They don't ask for help when they're struggling.

 Leaders set the tone.
-When you admit mistakes, ask for help, and acknowledge what you don't know, you signal that these behaviors are acceptable.
+When you admit mistakes, ask for help, and acknowledge what you don't know, you signal that these behaviours are acceptable.

-"I'm not sure about this—what do you think?" is a powerful phrase from a leader.
+"I'm not sure about this — what do you think?" is a powerful phrase from a leader.
+So is "I got that wrong.
+Here's what I learned."

 When someone speaks up, your response determines whether they'll do it again.
 Thank people for raising concerns, even difficult ones.
 Engage curiously with half-formed ideas.